nextpyp/pyp/docs/tutorials/tomo_empiar_10164.rst

     .. figure:: ../images/tutorial_tomo_import_run_dialog.webp
       :alt: Gain thumbnail

   * Since there is only one block available, simply click on :bdg-primary:`Start Run for 1 block`.
-This will launch a process that reads one tilt image, applies the gain reference (if applicable) and displays the resulting image inside the block
+This will launch a process that reads one tilt at random and displays the resulting image inside the block

     .. figure:: ../images/tutorial_tomo_import_done.webp
       :alt: Gain thumbnail

-  * Click inside the block to see a larger version of the image
+  * Click on the thumbnail inside the block to see a larger version of the projection image

 Step 3: Pre-processing